(work in progress)

 c.
 1795 Stays (Kyoto)

 The 1790s corset supports, but does not push up, the bustline.
-The neckline would be filled in, and the "tail" along with a bustle pad, helps hold out the skirt.
+The neckline would be filled in with a large handkerchief, and the "tail," along with a bustle pad, helps hold out the skirt.

 corset with cording and busk

-By looking at the corsets you can see how the shape is achieved.
+By looking at the corsets we can see how the shape of the gown is achieved.
 Notice that even though a certain amount of exposed bosom is fashionable, visible cleavage is NOT a desired beauty trait.

 corset with cording and busk

-The waistline of the 1819 corset is beginning to drop and be more defined, although the bustline is still quite high.
+The waistline of the 1819 corset begins to drop and be more defined, although the bustline is still quite high.
+Additional quilting across the front begins to suppress and add definition to the waist.

 Bodice Front